breatheco-de/content/src/content/lesson/regular-expressions.md

 /[\w._%+-]+@[\w.-]+\.[a-zA-Z]{2,4}/
 ```

 But, don’t worry…you don’t have to understand it right now.
 The good news is that a complex regular expression is just the combinations of several very simple regular expressions.
-“Divide and conquer!”
+"Divide and conquer!"

 So…let’s start with the basic regular expressions using the most basic operators: